Ford forced to retract inflammatory comments aimed at Liberal MPP

 "I don't direct the police.
 I don't direct municipal police.
 I don't direct provincial police and I do not ever direct the RCMP," Ford said.

-Prime Minister Justin Trudeau testified at the inquiry last week and admitted that different levels of government were not always on the same page when it came to dealing with the mass demonstrations in Ottawa.
+Prime Minister Justin Trudeau has not yet testified at the inquiry, but last week, he admitted that different levels of government were not always on the same page when it came to dealing with the mass demonstrations in Ottawa.